Skein & Garment Competition

 - Appropriately secured with with at least 2 ties.

-- Remember to include technique description and intended use.
+- The 3×5 card must include spinning technique description and intended use of the skein.

-General Instructions for Entries Made from Handspun (for all classes except S01-S15)
+General Instructions for Articles Made with Handspun (for classes other than S01-S18)

 - Entries not made entirely from yarn spun by the entrant must be entered as using commercial yarn.